 The Chicago Bears were trailing quarterback Nick Foles and the Philadelphia Eagles by one point with 10 seconds left in their NFC Wild Card game.
-Bears kicker Cody Parkey, a BCS national champion during his time playing for the Auburn Tigers, lined up for a 43-yard field goal attempt that would have sent the Bears onto the divisional round of the NFL Playoffs.
+Bears kicker Cody Parkey, a BCS national champion during his time playing for the Auburn Tigers, lined up for a potential game-winning 43-yard field goal attempt to send the Bears onto the divisional round of the NFL Playoffs.

 The snap went down, the kick went up, and the hearts of Chicago fans sank around the country.
 Parkey’s kick hit the left upright, perilously hit the crossbar on its way down, and fell harmlessly into the end zone at Soldier Field.
 Mistakes at work happen, but if you miss a field goal that ends your team’s season, that apparently entitles sports fans around the country to suggest death threats on your home, family, and your life.

 The unfortunate miss was Parkey’s seventh missed field goal that season, and it was the fifth kick that had hit an upright after he miraculously managed to do that four times in a single game earlier this year against the Detroit Lions.

 Mistakes are bound to happen in a professional work setting, and if you claim to have never made a mistake in your life, then you either haven’t been called out for making one, or you’re a liar.

 After the 26-year-old’s massive miss, which followed his three successful kicks from 36, 29, and 34 yards to keep Chicago in the game, Parkey took full responsibility for the loss in the locker room by simply saying, “I feel terrible.”